Whatsapp Icon

 • Voice Therapy: If vocal cords are affected, working with a voice therapist can help regain strength and function in the voice.

-• Relaxation Techniques: Practices such as meditation, guided imagery, or progressive muscle relaxation can ease stress, anxiety, and improve overall mental well-being.
+• Relaxation Techniques: Practices such as meditation, guided imagery, or progressive muscle relaxation can ease stress, and anxiety, and improve overall mental well-being.

 • Support Groups: Joining a support group for throat cancer patients can provide emotional support, helpful information, and a sense of community during challenging times.